-The William Worthington Brewery is a 25 barrel brewery located in the National Brewery Centre.
+Originally the William Worthington Brewery, The Heritage Brewing Company is a 25 barrel brewery located in the National Brewery Centre.
 It was installed in 2011 within the fabric of the museum to replace the 5 barrel ‘Museum Brewery’, the oldest Micro Brewery in the Country.

 The brewery utilises the famous Burton upon Trent well water, upon which brewing in Burton was built.
 The Museum Brewery was originally owned by Bass plc and run by Steve Wellington who came out of retirement to start the two microbreweries in the Bass Museum (now the National Brewery Centre) in 1995.
 He is credited for saving Worthington White Shield from extinction and both brewed and bottled the iconic IPA.

 History has now come full circle with creation of the Heritage Brewing Company.
-The Heritage Brewing Company has acquired the William Worthington Brewery, installed Steve Wellington as Head Brewer once again and is brewing White Shield under contract for Molson Coors.
+The Heritage Brewing Company acquiring the William Worthington Brewery, installed Steve Wellington as Head Brewer once again, will bring global favourites back to the market, including London’s popular Charringtons IPA.

 For more information on the Heritage Brewing Company call 01283 777006 or email email@example.com